Which Antibiotics To Avoid With Clindamycin Allergy? | Essential Insights

 What symptoms indicate a clindamycin allergy?

-Symptoms of a clindamycin allergy can include skin reactions like hives or rashes, gastrointestinal issues such as nausea, and respiratory symptoms like difficulty breathing.
+Symptoms of a clindamycin allergy can include skin reactions like hives or rash, swelling of the lips or throat, wheezing, and difficulty breathing.
 Severe reactions may lead to anaphylaxis, requiring immediate medical attention.
+Nausea and diarrhea can occur with clindamycin too, but they are often side effects rather than proof of allergy.

 Are there any safe alternatives for treating infections in patients with clindamycin allergies?